Updater/Updater.github.io/README.md

 return @ # No
 ```

 Avoid `return` where not required, unless the explicit return increases clarity.
+If a function or method is not intended to return anything, end the declaration with a `return` statement.

 Use splats (`...`) when working with functions that accept variable numbers of arguments: